SoftUni/Programming-Basics-Book-Python-EN/chapter-05-loops-exam-problems.md

 ### Input

-**A sequence of numbers** are read from the console, each on a different line:
+**A sequence of numbers** is read from the console, each on a different line:
  * **First line**: **count of cargos** for transportation – **integer** in range [**1 … 1000**].
  * On each following line **the weight in tons of the current cargo** is written – **integer** in range [**1 … 1000**].